ezhil2407/Image_processing/README.md

 6. Double-Check Everything
 Make sure no errors popped up while installing.
-Confirm the .env file in backend/ has your Pinecone key
+Confirm the .env file in the backend/ has your Pinecone key

 Running the App
 Here’s how to test it on your computer:

 Start the Backend
-Go to the backend folder:cd backend
+Go to the backend folder: cd backend

-Launch the FastAPI server:uvicorn main:app --reload
+Launch the FastAPI server: uvicorn main:app --reload

 Open your browser and visit http://localhost:8000/.
 You should see a welcome message.

 Start the Frontend
-Open a new terminal tab and go to the frontend folder:cd frontend
+Open a new terminal tab and go to the frontend folder: cd frontend

 Run the Streamlit app:streamlit run app.py